tomeshnet/p2p-internet-workshop/admin/take.md

 # Take Tracking

 This sheet tracks distribution of grant funding relating to the development and facilitation of this workshop.
-You can find out more about the "take" funds distribution process [here](https://github.com/benhylau/ssbc-grants-scuttlemesh/blob/master/README.md#funds-distribution).
+You can find out more about the "take" funds distribution process [here](https://github.com/benhylau/ssbc-grants-scuttlemesh/blob/master/README.md#funds-distribution), the basic pattern:

+> Once your Take Request gets two +1's from other collaborators on the list, @benhylau will send you the requested amount and merge your Pull Request.

 ## Secure Scuttlebutt Consortium 2018 (for ScuttleMesh)